Charlie George: After football

 After retiring from football he moved to New Milton, Hampshire to run a pub.
 He later had joint ownership for some years in a garage business.
 George is now employed by Arsenal in roles within corporate hospitality at the club.

 International career

 George was capped five times for England at under-23 level.
 Whilst with Derby, he also won a solitary cap at senior level for England, playing for 60 minutes against the Republic of Ireland on 8 September 1976, out of position on the left wing, but fell out with coach Don Revie after being substituted and he was never picked again.

 Personal life

-At the age of 19, George married Susan Farge and with her he has a daughter, Kaana.
+At the age of 19, George married Susan Farge and with her he has a daughter.

-George was mentioned by musical act Steven North and the Flat Back Four in their songs entitled "The Charlie George Calypso" and "I Wish I Could Play Like Charlie George" respectively.
+George was mentioned by musical act Steven North and the Flat Back Four in their songs titled "The Charlie George Calypso" and "I Wish I Could Play Like Charlie George" respectively.